The Ultimate Sri Lanka Travel Guide: What to See, Know and Do

 From the blissfully tropical south to the untouched north, to the world’s best train ride and awesome surf breaks, Sri Lanka is full of amazing things to see and do.

-Most travellers spend their time in the south and central part of the island, where the majority of the Sri Lanka’s popular attractions are.
+Most travellers spend their time in the south and central parts of the island, where the majority of Sri Lanka’s popular attractions are.

-This should be your starting point to the country, and exploring this part of Sri Lanka is easily doable in two weeks.
+This should be your starting point in the country, and exploring this part of Sri Lanka is easily doable in two weeks.

 We’ve written all about the best places to visit in Sri Lanka — check it out here!